rocky-linux/documentation/docs/guides/installation.md

 On our demo system in this guide, we accept the default value (*English US*) and make no changes.

-However if you need to make any changes here, from the *Installation Summary* screen, click the <kbd>Keyboard</kbd> option to specify the keyboard layout of the system.
+However, if you need to make any changes here, from the *Installation Summary* screen, click the <kbd>Keyboard</kbd> option to specify the keyboard layout of the system.
 Using the <kbd>+</kbd> button, you can add additional keyboard layouts if you need to in the ensuing screen and even specify your preferred order.

 Click <kbd>Done</kbd> when you are finished with this screen.